Michael Moldaver: Career as a lawyer

 Upon graduating from law school, Moldaver began articling in Toronto at Thomson Rogers.
 At that time, his mind was set on finishing his articles and then returning to Peterborough to practice with his brother.
 However, Moldaver's plans changed with the opportunity to finish the last six months of his articles with a leading criminal defence lawyer, Goldwyn Arthur Martin.
 Due to his experience with Martin, he decided to remain in Toronto and pursue his career as a criminal lawyer.
 Moldaver was called to the Ontario Bar in 1973.

 Moldaver always wanted to pursue criminal law, as he enjoyed his criminal law classes in law school.
 In addition, he also admired the television show Perry Mason, which was based on a fictional charismatic criminal defence lawyer.
 Moldaver stated that the thought of "being able to defend a person charged with murder, who was innocent, and have the real culprit confess after a blistering cross-examination was too much for [him] to resist".
 His passion for criminal law crystallized during his time with Martin, whom he later described as the "Dean of criminal law in Canada".

 Following his articles, Moldaver began his career as a criminal practitioner at the law firm of Pomerant, Pomerant and Greenspan and became a partner in 1975.
 He had the opportunity to work with Justice Marc Rosenberg, and notable lawyers Eddie Greenspan and Alan Gold.
 He gained a wealth of experience in short time, as he was given the opportunity to work on murder files in his first year.
 As he continued to develop and progress into becoming a successful lawyer, he tried to stay true to his personal motto: "Don't go to trial unless you absolutely have to, but if you do go to trial – make your mark."

-After being named Queen's Counsel in 1985, he left the firm to begin practicing as a sole practitioner.
+After being named Queen's Counsel in 1985, he left the firm to begin practising as a sole practitioner.
 After two years, he joined Goodman and Goodman, where he spent the rest of his practising career.

 Throughout his career, Moldaver has appeared in front of courts at every level, including the Ontario Superior Court of Justice and the Court of Appeal for Ontario.
 As a lawyer, his only appearance in the Supreme Court of Canada was to make an application for leave to appeal a case to the Court.
 Following that application, he told his firm he was "never going back to that place".

 Some of the most frequently cited cases in which he was counsel include: